 2021 Best Online Colleges in Texas

 There are more than 120 colleges and universities in the state of Texas, and many offer online degrees.
 To help students find the best online colleges in Texas that meet their needs, we've ranked schools by affordability and salary.
 We've also selected Texas Tech University as our staff pick based on a variety of factors important to students.
 TTU has a relatively low tuition rate for online students and a high graduation rate compared to other colleges.
-In addition, Texas Tech alumni of a given program tend to earn more than graduates of the same programs at other schools.
+In addition, Texas Tech alumni of a given program tend to earn more than graduates of the same program at other schools.

 On this page, you'll find data-driven pros and cons that will help you assess the benefits and potential drawbacks of a given school or program.
 We also provide an overview of online learning in Texas, along with information about the costs of an online degree and potential careers for graduates in the state.
 View our methodology for more details or learn more about OnlineU.